 Recent events outside Covid have also meant that the workplace identities of black and minority ethnic employees continue to be compromised, minimised, and excluded.
 An increased focus on the importance of inclusion in the workplace has shed light on the fact that everyone has bias.
 Though rooted in human nature, it’s important to understand what implicit bias is in order to develop the thoughtful inclusion mindset.

-Register now and join Personnel Today editor Rob Moss and his expert panel.
+Watch now to join Personnel Today editor Rob Moss and his expert panel.
 Kerry Allison and Vicky Quek share how Co-op is introducing hybrid working and what it means for its leaders.
 TEDx speaker and self-described ‘resilience ninja’ Jaz Ampaw-Farr examines implicit bias and how leaders can be more inclusive.
 And Agata Nowakowska discusses how to help managers bridge, bond and elevate diverse employees.

 Topics covered include: